 No one knows about thallium – not even many detox experts, let alone the unsuspecting population breathing it into their lungs every day from smog and car exhaust.

-You can identify the presence of this deadly metal in your body through hair mineral analysis or a Urine metals push test and detox it with a Myers Detox Protocol.
+You can identify the presence of this deadly metal in your body through hair mineral analysis or a Urine Toxic and Essential Elements Test and detox it with a Myers Detox Protocol.
 I pinpointed thallium as one of the sources of my own ill health and detoxed quite a bit of it.

 When I first began calculating certain ratios used to determine thallium toxicity from my own hair mineral analysis, I discovered that I was thallium toxic.
 I was shocked.
 Even though I had been detoxing for years, I was still inexplicably tired and not quite where I wanted to be with my health.
 I became frustrated with my own progress because I knew something was blocking my path to better wellness.

 It was only when I started investigating more metals on an HTMA and doing urine toxic metals push testing that I finally discovered exactly what that toxic source was: thallium.
 I was both shocked and concerned to find out that this poison was the culprit afflicting my overall well-being.
 And I realized it was affecting so many of my client’s health as well – especially those suffering from chronic fatigue.

 Thallium was also the poison of choice for the assassination of political dissidents in Russia, and was used to the same ends within the Saddam Hussein regime (9).
 In short, thallium is deadly.

 This poison can be absorbed into the body through inhalation, ingestion, and/or contact with the skin, though oral ingestion can be the most dangerous form of exposure (2).
 Thallium can be found in such things as (1, 2, 3, 4, 6, 9):

 - Anti-knock additive in some gasoline in areas where high-octane gas is in short supply